“Strategic Land Use Planning for Climate Change-Driven Water Shortages in El Alto, Bolivia”

 Abstract

-The Design Studio from Spring 1988, “Urban Infrastructure: Planning and Programming in Developing Countries” was developed by Dr. Mona Serageldin, with students and scholars from the Aga Khan Unit for Housing and Urbanization at Harvard University’s Graduate School of Design.
+The Design Studio from Spring 1988, “Urban Infrastructure: Planning and Programming in Developing Countries” was developed by Mona Serageldin, with students and scholars from the Aga Khan Unit for Housing and Urbanization at Harvard University’s Graduate School of Design.

-The 1988 Design Studio outlined problems and urban infrastructure programs, illustrated by maps, demographics and case study reports.
+The 1988 Design Studio outlined problems and urban infrastructure programs, illustrated by maps, demographics, and case study reports.
 Curriculum materials give particular attention to support for the urban poor, with case studies on Indonesia, Bahrain, and Zhejiang Province in China.
 Seven chapters address infrastructure issues in light of rapid urbanization, including unemployment and underemployment in urbanizing countries, and an increased demand for basic needs like water supply and shelter.

-A final Design Studio student report, on the Kingdom of Bahrain, features 99 pages of rich spatial, social, commercial and architectural overview of the historic city of Muharraq, Bahrain.
-Muharraq (Arabic: المحرق or al-Muḥarraq) is Bahrain’s third largest city.
-See: Organization of World Heritage Cities.
-Section 5.0 features a paper condensed from Arabic, by Dr. Tareq Wali: “Traditional Urban Fabric and Architecture,” including a substantial list of Tables, Maps, and References.
-Sections cover the historical evolution of the district: 5.1: The Development of Muharraq; 5.2 Morphology of the Traditional Urban Fabric & The Organization of Space; 5.3 Commercial Element; 5.4 Residential Elements; and Annex: Notes on Building Materials and Architecture.
+A final Design Studio student report on Bahrain, features 99 pages of rich spatial, social, commercial, and architectural overview of historic Muharraq, Bahrain’s third largest city.
+Section 5.0 features a paper condensed from Arabic, by Tareq Wali, “Traditional Urban Fabric and Architecture,” including a substantial list of tables, maps, and references.
+Additional sections cover the historical evolution of the district:

 [Excerpt, Chapter 6, Paper B, The Urban Operational Perspective.
 “Introduction to the Course Background,” for “Urban Infrastructure, Planning and Programming in Developing Countries, p.
 1.1]